 The dragoons were provided with carbines (later musketoons), pistols, and sabers.
 The saber was their weapon of choice from horseback.
 It was much easier to use than the carbine and did not have to be reloaded each time.
 Dragoons could also hold the saber with one hand while holding their horses' reins with the other.
 The disadvantage of the saber was that it could only be used at close range.
-Therefore, the preferred method of fighting for the dragoons was to ride into battle and then to dismount and use their sidearms-carbines or musketoons.
+Therefore, the preferred method of fighting for the dragoons was to ride into battle and then to dismount and use their side-arms, carbines or musketoons.

 The Mexican American War, which ended in 1848, added a vast quantity of land to the United States.
-The entire American Southwest was acquired as a result of the war.
-The soldiers of Fort Scott-both dragoon and infantry-aided in this conquest.
-Their arms-muskets, carbines, and sabers-became weapons of expansion as they helped fulfill America's "Manifest Destiny" of being a nation that would stretch from coast to coast.
+Most of the entire American Southwest was acquired as a result of the war.
+The soldiers of Fort Scott, both dragoon and infantry, aided in this conquest.
+Their weapons, muskets, carbines, and sabers, became the weapons of expansion as they helped fulfill America's Manifest Destiny of being a nation that would stretch from coast to coast.